-- 4.2 Table 4.2 sets out the five year land supply calculation for the period 1 April 2019 to 31 March 2024.
-The five year supply against the Core Strategy requirement is also included for completeness. - 4.3 At 31 March 2019, the Council can demonstrate a 7.6 years housing land supply against a LHN of 520 dwellings per year, including the 5% buffer. - 4.4 Against the Core Strategy requirement (which includes a shortfall), a 6.8 years housing land supply can be demonstrated.
+- 4.2 Table 4.2 sets out the five year land supply calculation for the period 1 April 2021 to 31 March 2026.
+The five year supply against the Core Strategy requirement is also included for completeness. - 4.3 At 31 March 2021, the Council can demonstrate a 7.3 years housing land supply against a LHN of 509 dwellings per year, including the 5% buffer. - 4.4 Against the Core Strategy requirement (which includes a shortfall and excludes communal accommodation), a 6.3 years housing land supply can be demonstrated.
 This is shown for information only.
-Appendix 3 illustrates how the Council can also demonstrate a supply over the period April 2019 to March 2025.
+Appendix 3 illustrates how the Council can also demonstrate a supply over the period to March 2027.

-Table 4.2 Housing requirement to 2024 to meet the LHN
+Table 4.2 Housing requirement to 2026 to meet the LHN